Week 4: Scientific Computing in Python¶

 Visualizing Arrays with Matplotlib¶

 It can be hard to work with big arrays without actually seeing anything with our eyes!
 We will now bring in Matplotib to start visualizating these arrays.
 For now we will just skim the surface of Matplotlib.
-Much more depth will be provided in the next chapter.
+Much more depth will be provided in future lectures.

 from matplotlib import pyplot as plt